jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - Back and forth drama - Cinderella, stepmother, and and their respective allies, battle to control evening ware, invitations, attic keys, glass slippers, and other levers of power.
 - New reality - The winner, Cinderella, marries her prince charming and becomes a princess.

 Notice that how a person uses a lever of power reveals their true philosophy.
-For example, even though the stepmother says she cares for Cinderella, when she rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's implementing her philosophy with tools, letting us see the ideology of oppression in her heart.
+For example, even though the stepmother says she cares for Cinderella, when she rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world, letting us see the philosophy of oppression in her heart.

 To showcase how tools determine one's philosophy, think of Cinderella locked inside the dusty and cramped attic.
 The Prince's men are looking for her and if she can try on the slipper, her horrible life will change forever.
 So, what if her friends failed getting the key to her prison but got her a match?

 Now the oppressed girl has some soul searching to do.
-A match could get the Prince's mens attention, but the philsophy of possibly buring the house down with it, even to earn her freedom, is a different philosophy then getting some friends to steal a key and open a door.
+Lighting a fire could get the Prince's mens attention, but the philsophy of possibly buring the house down, even to earn her freedom, is a different philosophy then getting some friends to steal a key and open a door.

 The effects our tools have in the world determines the philosophy we believe in.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she's been defeated and is thus no longer a threat worthy of attention.